Hawks family: Sir Robert Shafto Hawks (1768–1840)

-Robert Shafto Hawks became the director of the Hawks company subsequent to the death of his father, and was knighted by the Prince Regent, in 1817, for his suppression of riots.
-Shafto Hawks was involved in freemasonry in which he served as Worshipful Master of the oldest lodge in Northumberland.
-Shafto Hawks is commemorated in Newcastle Cathedral, and with a portrait in Shipley Art Gallery.
-Sir Robert in 1790 married Hannah Pembroke Akenhead (1766–1863) by whom he had two sons: one of whom, William, entered the church; the other of whom, David, who was blind, was a musical prodigy who when aged 9 years composed published marches for military bands, and composed Tyrolean, and Scottish, and Welsh airs.
+Sir Robert's younger son, David Shafto, who was blind, was a musical prodigy who when aged 9 years composed published marches for military bands, and composed Tyrolean, and Scottish, and Welsh airs.
 David Hawks was said to have 'a most amazing proof of musical genius and early proficiency' when he was 17 years of age, and to be a 'true musical genius'.